timoinutilis/lowres-nx/docs/readme.txt

 - BASIC commands to list files, LOAD/SAVE may be changed
 - File lists for designer tools
+- Implement persistent RAM
 - Improve UI of designer tools (merge Character and Background Designer to one program)
-- Reserve keywords for planned features
-- Implement persistent RAM
-- Make any nx file selectable as virtual disk (for direct editing)
-- Keep source code when using nx files as virtual disks
 - Final app icon
 - Later: Sound
 - Later: Drawing commands